translated/ai4culture/README.md

 4. The frontend is server by an nginx server and can be accessed on `http://localhost:<port>`

 ## Sub-player
-- [link-zip](https://github.com/humanstech/ai4europeana/releases/download/v0.1.2/ai4europeana-subtitler.zip) (platform for video subtitling) The zip contains the source code for the frontend sub-player
+- [Source code](https://github.com/translated/ai4culture/releases/download/v1.0.2/ai4europeana-subtitler.zip) (platform for video subtitling) The zip contains the source code for the frontend sub-player

 ### Start Docker
 1. unzip the file